Encrypted headless Raspberry Pi running Gentoo

 Copying the filesystem contents over

-I made a full system backup of the Raspberry Pi’s microSD card with bsdtar.
+I created a full system backup of the Raspberry Pi’s microSD card with bsdtar.

 # bsdtar \